Ikabot-Collective/ikabot/README.md

 	It sends unlimited amount of resources from one city to another.
 It doesn't matter how many boats you have, _ikabot_ will send all the trips that were necessary.
 The destination city can be own by the user or by other.

-3. Distribute resource
+3. Distribute resources

 	It sends whatever resource you choose from the cities that produce it to cities that do not.
 The same amount is sent to all cities, unless a city has little free storage space.
 (Very useful to send wine)

-4. Distribute resource evenly
+4. Distribute resources evenly

 	This function attempts to distribute all of a given type of resource evenly among all cities, regardless of if they're production cities or non-production cities.